JAC-CS-Game-Programming-Fall22/6-Pokemon/README.md

 - `BattleTurnState::processLevelUp(experience)`:
   - After the message is displayed, we check if it was enough experience to level up.
 If so, we call `Pokemon::levelUp()` which will handle calculating all the boosted stats for us.
   - Lastly, we display a `BattleMessageState` to the player to let them know their Pokémon leveled up.

+Finally, `BattlePanel` is now split into `Battle/PlayerPanel` and `Battle/OpponentPanel` since now we have to display different information in the `BattleState` depending on the player's Pokémon and the opponent's Pokémon.

 ## ✨ Pokémon-7 (The "Polish" Update)